 The latest Sony RX10 Mk IV, with an impressive 24-600 f/2.8-4 zoom lens, is still $100 cheaper than the Canon 70-200 f/2.8.

 High end point & shoot cameras are high performance cameras for serious photographers, not snapshot cameras for the casual shooter.

 Noteworthy Pocketable Camera Models

 Noteworthy Bridge Camera Models

 This is the most obvious situation where a point & shoot camera can excel.
 Family photography is often all about speed.
-Children and partners seldom have the patience to wait for us to get the proper lens, set the exposure manually, take a test shot, etc.
+Children and partners seldom have the patience to wait for us to get the proper lens, set the

 A compact camera such as any of the Sony RX100 or Canon G7X models, is hard to beat when it comes to image quality in a pocketable package.